Lawyer Google Business Profile Suspended: Recovery Guide

 The single most common violation I see in law firm suspensions is an address that Google cannot verify as a genuine, staffed office.
 Legal services is one of the most heavily spam-affected categories on Google Maps.
 Fraudulent law firm listings are a known problem, so Google applies stricter verification standards to attorneys than to most other professions.

-• Virtual office address: If your suite is a registered agent service, a UPS Store, or a shared reception desk where you're not physically present during business hours, Google will not accept it as a verifiable location.
+• Virtual office address: If your suite is a registered agent service, a UPS Store, or a shared reception desk where you're not physically present during business hours, Google's representation guidelines do not accept it as a verifiable location.

 • Business name with practice areas: Acceptable — "Johnson Law Group."
 Not acceptable — "Johnson Personal Injury & DUI Defense Attorneys Houston."